-On the beach just north of Hearst Castle, a large group of elephant seals has "moved in" in the past few years.
-They bear their young and mate before heading back to the ocean.
+On the beach just north of Hearst Castle, a large group of elephant seals comes ashore to bear their young and mate before heading back to the ocean.
 The location provides a rare opportunity to see the animals up close but with no danger to them or us.

 It's hard to believe that the elephant seals would choose a beach so near California Highway One and just a few miles south of Hearst Castle for their rookery, but they certainly have created a spectacle.

 Winter is the prime season to see the elephant seals like this.